Imageomics/dashboard-prototype/README.md

 # Dashboard Prototype
 Prototype data dashboard using the [Cuthill Gold Standard Dataset](https://huggingface.co/datasets/imageomics/Curated_GoldStandard_Hoyal_Cuthill), which was processed from Cuthill, et. al. (original dataset available at [doi:10.5061/dryad.2hp1978](https://doi.org/10.5061/dryad.2hp1978)).
 Test datasets (the processed version of Cuthill's data with and without filepath URLs) are available in [test_data](./test_data).

+This dashboard focuses on images labeled at the species and subspecies level as described in a CSV.

 ## How it works

 For full dashboard functionality, upload a CSV or XLS file with the following columns:
-- `Image_filename`*: Filename of each image, must be unique. **Note:** Images should be in PNG or JPEG format, TIFF may fail to render in the sample image display.
 - `Species`: Species of each sample.
 - `Subspecies`: Subspecies of each sample.
 - `View`: View of the sample (eg., 'ventral' or 'dorsal' for butterflies).